marbl/ModDotPlot/README.md

 ## About

-_ModDotPlot_ is a dot plot visualization tool designed for large sequences and whole genomes. _ModDotPlot_ is the spiritual successor to [StainedGlass](https://mrvollger.github.io/StainedGlass/).
+_ModDotPlot_ is a dot plot visualization tool designed to be used at scale, both for smaller sequences and whole genomes. _ModDotPlot_ is the spiritual successor to [StainedGlass](https://mrvollger.github.io/StainedGlass/).
 The core algorithm breaks an input sequence down into intervals of sketched *k*-mers called **mod**imizers.
-This enables the rapid approximation of the Average Nucleotide Identity between pairwise combinations of the intervals!
+This enables the rapid approximation of the Average Nucleotide Identity between combinations of intervals!

 ![](images/demo.gif)